mattiarmston/nonsense_poetry/README.md

 and 25% for a preposition.

-This is an example Markov Chain for each state; the probabilities have changed for the final version, but are similar.
-Probabilities that are 0 have been omitted.
+This is an example Markov Chain for each state; the probabilities have changed for the final version, but are similar and probabilities that are 0 have been omitted.
 The initial state can be any but the final state should not be an adjective or preposition (since these would not generate coherent sentences).